15 Best Live Albums You’ve Never Heard

-Ever since I got into music in the late-’70s, I’ve been a big fan live album.
+Ever since I got into music in the late-’70s, I’ve been a big fan of live albums.
 But I’m also very particular when it comes to them; I only like them if they’re organic, cruelty free, and soundboard-to-stereo.
-In other words, they have to be from a single show, be the whole show, not be “fixed” in the studio, and be professionally recorded: by the band, from the soundboard, or broadcast on the radio or via the Internet.
+In other words, they have to be from a single show, be the whole show, not be “fixed” in the studio, and be professionally recorded by the band, from the soundboard, or broadcast on the radio or the Internet.
 If they’re two or three shows mixed together, missing songs, feature overdubbed guitar parts and vocals, or recorded by some guy who snuck a tape recorder in by stuffing it down his pants — a guy I’ve been — then I don’t care.

 But while I may be super picky about what live albums I’ll put in my speakers, there are actually quite a few great ones that meet the criteria.
 They’re just not always the most readily available.